 Since your employer brand content needs to cover a wide variety of topics, videos are an ideal way to show talent what it’s really like to work at your company.
 The best employer brand videos highlight employee storytellers and videos grounded in the stories of your real employees give people real insight into your culture from your most trustworthy sources.

 And, when stories fuel your content, your result is a video that is wholly original and eminently memorable.
-Here are 7 different employer branding video types to consider, all featuring great employee stories.
+Here are 7 different employer branding video types to consider, which were all produced by Stories Incorporated.

 1. Global Company Culture